Craft beer: Russia

 Craft brewing gained popularity in Russia in the mid-2010s.
 Local craft brews typically sell for between 200 and 300 roubles ($3–4) a pint.
 At least two dozen craft bars have opened in Moscow since the summer of 2014, serving Russian and foreign microbrews.
 As of 2021 there are about 250 independent craft breweries in Russia, but the share of craft beer in sales was only 1.5%.

 Spain

-In Spain in 2011, the newspaper El País reported a "revolution is occurring in craft beer" (cervezas artesanales) and more recently that by 2013 the trend had extended to the autonomous communities of Catalonia, Valencia, Basque Country, Navarra (Autónomos Community) and Madrid.
+In Spain in 2011, the newspaper El País reported a "revolution is occurring in craft beer" (cervezas artesanales) and more recently that by 2013 the trend had extended to the autonomous communities of Catalonia, Valencia, Basque Country, Navarre and Madrid.

 Sweden

 In Sweden, microbreweries have existed since around 1995.
 Today, the market is flourishing with many of the nation's regions and cities having their own breweries, such as Gotlands Bryggeri, Jämtlands Bryggeri, Helsingborgs Bryggeri and Wermlands Brygghus.
 Stefan Persson, the CEO of Swedish clothing chain H&M, has his own microbrewery on his estate in England.